ashish0719/FoodBlog/README.md

 ## About

 **The Indian Bawarchi** is a beautifully designed responsive food blog that focuses on Indian cuisine.
 It offers a platform to share recipes, cooking tips, food photography, and food-related stories.
-The website is optimized for both desktop and mobile viewing.
+The website is fully optimized for desktop and mobile viewing.

 ---